Discuss Forum

 SkillVertex Courses

-Are you preparing for the IBPS Clerk Exam 2025?
-Understanding the latest exam pattern is essential to plan your strategy and boost your chances of selection.
-The exam is conducted in two stages—Prelims and Mains, both held online as Computer-Based Tests (CBTs).
-The Prelims is qualifying in nature, while the Mains score determines the final selection, with no interview round involved.
+Understanding the IBPS Clerk Exam Pattern is essential to plan your strategy and boost your chances of selection.
+The exam is conducted in two stages- Prelims and mains; both held online as computer-based tests (CBTs).
+The prelims are qualifying in nature, while the mains score determines the final selection, with no interview round involved.
+The IBPS Clerk Mains Exam Pattern has also been revamped this year.
 This article provides a clear breakdown of the IBPS Clerk 2025 exam pattern, marking scheme, language options, and final selection process.

 IBPS Clerk Exam Pattern 2025